carlogithub/Presentazioni/template/md/sidebar/PITCHME.md

 -  It's essential to distinguish between stakeholders and users
 - Don't rule out NRT update; it could be a useful evolution
 - Access to data is not the main issue (authoritativeness and the trust)
-- Don't try to second guess user understanding of climate

 @olend